Best sellers

 St John's Wort - Hyperici perforatum

-The use of St. John's wort dates back to the times of the Ancient Greeks and is traditionally harvested between June 21 and 24, on the occasion of the Feast of St. John, in both pagan and Christian traditions.
+St. John's wort (Hypericum perforatum) is a plant that has been used for centuries in European herbal medicine.
+Its use dates back to the time of the Ancient Greeks.
+Traditionally, it is harvested between June 21st and 24th, the feast of St. John's Day, in both pagan and Christian traditions.